Northeast India: Music

-Northeast is a hub of different genres of music.
-Each community has its own rich heritage of folk music.
-Talented musicians and singers are plentifully found in this part of the country.
-The Assamese singer-composer Bhupen Hazarika achieved national and international fame with his remarkable creations.
-Another famous singer from Assam, Pratima Barua Pandey is a well-known folk singer.
-Zubeen Garg, Papon, Anurag Saikia are some other notable singers, musicians from the state of Assam.
-Tangkhul Naga folk blue singer like Rewben Mashangva, who comes from Ukhrul, is an acclaimed Folk singer whose music is inspired by the like of Bob Dylan and Bob Marley.
-Another famous folk singing band from Nagaland popularly known as Tetseo Sisters is one to be noted for their original music genre.
-However, younger generation has started pursuing western music more and more nowadays.
+Northeast India is a hub of different genres of music; each community has its own heritage of folk music.
+Musicians and singers are plentifully found in this part of the country.
+The Assamese singer-composer Bhupen Hazarika achieved national and international fame with his creations.
+Another singer from Assam, Pratima Barua Pandey is a well-known folk singer.
+Zubeen Garg, Papon, Anurag Saikia are some other notable singers and musicians from the state of Assam.
+Tangkhul Naga folk blue singer like Rewben Mashangva, who comes from Ukhrul, is an acclaimed folk singer whose music is inspired by the like of Bob Dylan and Bob Marley.
+Another folk singing band from Nagaland known as Tetseo Sisters is known for their original music genre.
+However, the younger generation has been increasingly pursuing western music.
 The northeast region has seen a significant increase in musical innovation in the 21st century.